15 Sites Like Craigslist to Buy (or Sell)

 eBay can also be a good option if your products don’t sell on Craigslist or one of these other sites.
 While it’s possible to sell almost anything on a local classified site, there might be weak demand in your market.

-For example, a winter parka or snow shoes will probably sell for a higher price in Alaska than the Louisana Bayou.
-One downside to eBay is that they charge listing and selling fees in most instances.
+For example, a winter parka or snow shoes will probably sell for a higher price in Alaska than in the Louisana Bayou.
+One downside to eBay is that it charges listing and selling fees in most instances.

 15. Mercari